-The AM could be more but not less prudent than the ICS, which is being developed as a minimum standard.
+HLP 3: The AM could be more but not less prudent than the ICS, which is being developed as a minimum standard.

-- 3.1 The AM triggers supervisory action on group capital adequacy grounds5 under similar conditions over the business cycle as the ICS showing that the level of solvency protection in totality could be more but not less prudent than the ICS. - a.
-For purposes of the analysis, the AM and ICS solvency ratios for individual IAIGs are used to understand when the AM triggers supervisory action compared to the ICS; however, the assessment will consider the results of the representative sample in totality.
+- 3.1 The AM triggers supervisory action on group capital adequacy grounds4 under similar conditions over the business cycle as the ICS showing that the level of solvency protection of the two methods is similar in totality (or where not, the AM could be more but not less prudent than the ICS). - a.
+For purposes of the analysis, the AM and ICS solvency ratios for individual IAIGs are used to understand when the AM triggers supervisory action compared to the ICS; however, the assessment will consider the results for similar risk profiles of the representative sample in totality.
 Additionally, to support this understanding, the analysis considers movements in capital resources and capital requirement (as well as their difference ie excess capital) at different points in time to understand the drivers of the movements in solvency ratios.
-Material differences in these items (between the ICS and AM) are explained6.
+Material differences in these items (between the ICS and AM) are explained5, taking into account any design elements of the two approaches that may impact the results.

-4 HLP 4
+4 Criteria relevant to HLP 4

-The AM and ICS use the same scope of the group, consistent with that set out in ComFrame.
+HLP 4: The AM and ICS use the same scope of the group, consistent with that set out in ComFrame.